fabric8io/fabric8/quickstarts/mule/mule-helloworld/README.md

 You can deploy and run this example at the console command line, as follows:

 1. It is assumed that you have already created a fabric and are logged into a container called `root`.
-1. Create a new child container and deploy the `quickstarts-mule-mule.helloworld` profile in a single step, by entering the following command at the console:
+1. Create a new child container and deploy the `quickstarts-mule-helloworld` profile in a single step, by entering the following command at the console:

-        fabric:container-create-child --profile quickstarts-mule-mule.helloworld root mychild
+        fabric:container-create-child --profile quickstarts-mule-helloworld root mychild

 1. Wait for the new child container, `mychild`, to start up.
 Use the `fabric:container-list` command to check the status of the `mychild` container and wait until the `[provision status]` is shown as `success`.